-A world-renowned dancer, an accomplished actress of stage and screen, a virtuoso musician, and a knockout singer, Stephanie’s talents know no bounds.
+A world-renowned dancer, a Dora winning actress of stage and screen, a virtuoso musician, and a knockout singer, Stephanie’s talents know no bounds.
 Maintaining a busy touring schedule both as a Canadian Folk Award-nominated solo musician and as a member of the all-female country trio Belle Starr, Stephanie has rocked audiences across North America and beyond.
 For most artists, that would be enough.
 Not Stephanie.
 Between her role in the Mirvish Production of Once, her celebrated career as an in-demand fiddler, and her breathtaking and award-winning dancing, Stephanie Cadman has proven herself to be one of Canada’s most versatile performers.
 She must sleep, but it’s hard to imagine when.

 Stephanie began her professional stage career at a young age as a lead in the hit musical Swingstep.
 She went on to perform in Mirvish Productions’ Celtic review Needfire, and the Broadway National Tour of 42nd Street.
 Widely-recognized as one of Canada’s top violinists, Stephanie’s stirring fiddle has also been featured in Bowfire, the dynamic all-violin stage show.
 Along the way, she has appeared as a fiddler and tap dancer with symphonies across North America including the Kennedy Center’s National Symphony Orchestra.
 In her greatest coup to date, in 2014 she was cast in the Grammy and Tony award winning Mirvish production of Once, among the most beloved stage shows of recent years.